Updated November 10, 2024 (24)

 17. Dayton Daily News, February 25, 1948, "Carillon Park Will House Wright Airplane of 1905".

-23. I visited the WSU Special Collections and Archives on October 10, 2024, to view correspondence between Lester Gardner and Harold and Ivonette Miller.
+24. I visited the WSU Special Collections and Archives on October 10, 2024, to view correspondence between Lester Gardner and Harold and Ivonette Miller, and on November 8, 2024 to view correspondence between Gardner and recipients of the fabric.
 Additional information has been added to this post.
 Image of Flyer from 1917 Exhibition has been added showing clean fabric.
+Hanby House Wright fabric certified by Orville Wright added to post Oct 18, 2024.
+I visited the Carillon Historical Park Archives on October 24, 2024 to view correspondence related to the distribution of the 1903 Wright fabric and wood remnant lucite plaques prepared under direction of Col E. A. Deeds in 1948.

 Gardner then sends a letter on June 21, 1951 to Harold Miller, "Thought you and Ivonette might like to look over another lot of letters.
 These are about half.
 I hope you see how carefully I selected the recipients..."